 Intravenous pyelogram (IVP).
 A dye is injected into the patient’s bloodstream to highlight the kidney, urethra, and bladder when an x-ray is taken.
 The picture produced can show changes in these organs and in the nearby lymph nodes.

 Bone scan .
 A bone scan uses a radioactive tracer to look at the inside of the bones.
 The tracer is injected into a patient’s vein.
 It collects in areas of the bone and is detected by a special camera.
 Healthy bone appears gray to the camera, and areas of injury, such as those caused by cancer or a fracture (break), appear dark.

 Cystoscopy/nephro-ureteroscopy .
-Rarely, special tests called a cystoscopy and nephro-ureteroscopy may be done for renal pelvic cancer.
+Occasionally, special tests called a cystoscopy and nephro-ureteroscopy may be done for renal pelvic cancer.
 They are not used for renal cell carcinoma.
 During these procedures, the patient is sedated while a tiny, lighted tube is inserted into the bladder through the urethra and up into the kidney.
+Sedation is giving medication to become more relaxed, calm, or sleepy.
 The device can remove samples of cells and, in some cases, small tumors.